Srihitha-12/URL_Shortenging_website/README.md

   - Open any browser and goto localhost/url then you can see the webapp running.

 ## Author
-  - Sai Dixith Chetelli
+  - Srihitha kadam
-  - Mail: saidixith002@gmail.com
+  - Mail: srihithakadam.24@gmail.com